kgrid-objects/opioid-collection/medication/opioid-collection/README.md

 # MiHIN Transition of Care Objects: Medication, Opioid
 This Opioid collection was created to allow for opioid screening across the MiHIN network.

 The collection currently consists of the following 5 knowledge objects.
-For the demo on March 30th, the knowledge objects that will be showcased are Medication Regimen Complexity Indicator (MRCI), Respiratory Depression Indicator (Triple Threat) and Opioid User Detector.
+For the demo on March 30th, the knowledge objects that will be showcased are Respiratory Depression Indicator (Triple Threat) and Opioid User Detector.

 ## Current objects
 2. Respiratory Depression Indicator